garylirocks/quickrefs/azure-sql-db.markdown

 - Encrypts the storage of an entire database by using a symmetric key called the Database Encryption Key (DEK)
 - **Service-mangaged TDE**: DEK is protected by a built-in server certificate
 - **Customer-managed TDE**: the TDE Protector that encrypts the DEK is stored in a customer managed Key Vault
+  - The SQL DB logical server could have a UMI, with permission to the key in a Key Vault
   - For
-  - SQL Database and Azure Synapse, TDE protector is at the server level and inherited by all databases associated with that server.
+    - SQL DB and Azure Synapse, TDE protector is at the server level and inherited by all databases associated with that server.
-  - SQL Managed Instance, TDE protector is set at the instance level and inherited by all encrypted databases on that instance.
+    - SQL MI, TDE protector is set at the instance level and inherited by all encrypted databases on that instance.
+    - SQL on VM, a whole key chain: Service Master Key (SQL Server Instance level) -> Database Master Key (`master` db level) -> certificate in `master` -> DEK (Database Encryption Key)
 - Cannot be used to encrypt system databases, such as `master`, which contains objects that are needed to perform the TDE operations on the user databases.

 ### Dynamic data masking